Oluwas3yifunmi/Oluwas3yifunmi/README.md

 - 👋 Hi, I’m **Oluwaseyifunmi**
-- 👀 I’m interested in Business Intelligence and Data Analysis
+- 👀 I’m interested in Business Intelligence and Data Analysis to drive business development
-- 🌱 I’m currently learning Microsoft Excel, SQL, Power BI, Python
+- 🌱 I’m adequately skilled in the use of Microsoft Excel, SQL, Power BI, Python
 - 💞️ I’m looking to collaborate on Data Analysis projects
-- 📫 You can reach me via my LinkedIn@ www.linkedin.com/in/samuel-seyi-olanrewaju
+- 📫 You can reach me via my LinkedIn@ www.linkedin.com/in/samuel-seyi-olanrewaju and on Twitter @_oluseyifunmi

 <!---
 Oluwas3yifunmi/Oluwas3yifunmi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.